Scheduling a Youth Field Trip:

 - We require 1 chaperone for every 5 children.

 - The per person rate applies to all children and adults in the group.
-Additional adults over chaperone requirement will be charged full admission price.

 - Please request your field trip at least 4 weeks in advance.

 - Group visits and tours are not allowed during the evening or during special events.

 - Group rates exclude all other discounts: such as, but not limited to; Chase Cards, 2 for 1 coupons, Tucson Passport or hotel rack cards.

 - Please review the Teacher + Chaperone Responsibilities Revised Feb 2020 before your trip.

 |Gardens and Butterfly Magic Oversize (76+)|